-- Plan for regular bathroom breaks: A person may want to try scheduling a bathroom break every 2 to 3 hours.
+- Plan for regular bathroom breaks: A person may want to try scheduling a bathroom break every 2–3 hours.
 Set an alarm and head to the bathroom, whether or not the bladder is sending a signal.
-This can help to relieve pressure and avoid emergencies.
+This can help relieve pressure and avoid emergencies.

 - Do not wait until it is an emergency: Regardless of deadlines or busy days, make a habit of heading to the bathroom the moment the urge to urinate hits.